 Klondex mobile maintenance manager Neil Miller says that despite an aging fleet at Fire Creek, mobile equipment operating costs hover around 21 percent of total mining costs.

 “If we get a truck go down, you know, we’re probably losing $250,000 a day in lost production, so it’s critical that we keep our trucks and loaders, muckers, everything going,” Miller says.
 “The Fire Creek mine is critical to the profitability of Klondex Gold.
-It’s high-grade, low tons, so we’ve got to keep all our equipment good.
+It’s high-grade, low tonnes, so we’ve got to keep all our equipment good.
 Downtime’s really critical to us.”

 Under the agreement, Sandvik provides genuine spare parts and technical training for Fire Creek’s maintenance staff.